kammaii/akorean/docs/objects.md

 }
 ```

-In Javascript, properties and functions are copied from `Animal` to to `Mammal`.
 We can say that `Mammal` "inherits" from `Animal`.
 Animal is the "parent" class and Mammal is the "child" class.
 Mammal is a "subclass" of "Animal".

 ```